nddave/Setup-Essentials/Essentials/AWS Essentials/Setup Chromedriver and Selenium on Ubuntu EC2.md

-# Installing Chromedriver, Selenium with Python3 on AWS' Ubuntu EC2 Machine
+# Installing Chromedriver, Selenium with Python3 on Ubuntu EC2 Machine

 This setup will walk you through a step by step process of installing Chromedriver with Selenium web scraping library on AWS' EC2 machine preloaded with Ubuntu and Python3.